saperez24/az-projects/README.md

 - 32GB Standard HDD LRS

 *Skills Measured*:
-- VM deployment/configuration using Powershell and Bash
+- Automated VM deployment/configuration using Powershell.
+Specify VM size/SKU, disk size, and OS image.
-- Azure Networking and NSG configuration
-- Server configuration and automation with scripts
+- Server configuration and automation with Bash scripts.
+- Understanding of networking principles, as Network Security Groups (NSG), Azure Virtual Networks (VNet), subnets, and network interfaces (NIC).
+- Knowledge of cost optimization strategies: auto-shutting down VMs to save on resources and manage cloud expenses.
+- Infrastructure as Code (IaC) Concepts: Scripting infrastructure deployments instead of relying on Azure GUI.
+- Utilizing Git for version control and managing script versions.

 ## TO DO
-- Add SSH private key (or public key) to Azure Key Vault for more secure access to VM.
+- Add SSH public key to Azure Key Vault for more secure access to VM.
 - Create an ARM Template to deploy multiple VMs
 - Create a VM Scale Set to have better control on the number of VMs as needed.
+- Utilize some kind of error checking.
+What if there is no Public IP address entered in the Powershell prompt?
+Is SSH open to the public?